maxkueh/cyclist_warn/readme.md

 - Select models (cam and mlx) and save them on the OpenMV Cam.
 Note that v1- and v3-models may not work due to unsupported layers.
 - Create folders "cam" and "mlx" on OpenMV Cam

 The script currently logs the predictions of the deployed models.
-A next step would be to connect a suitable actuator.
+A next step would be to connect a suitable warning signal.

 -  `openmv/datalogger.py` was used on a OpenMV Cam H7 to collect the dataset.
 -  `scripts/data-labeling.py` was used to label the collected dataset.